pdg137/simple-pages/index.md

 [Here is an example link](pages/example) to another page that has information on formatting.

+Check `_config.yml` for site-specific customizations.

-You can also customize `favicon.ico` with help from a site like [RealFaviconGenerator](https://realfavicongenerator.net/) or [favicon.io](https://favicon.io/).
+You can also make your own `favicon.ico` icon with help from a site like [RealFaviconGenerator](https://realfavicongenerator.net/) or [favicon.io](https://favicon.io/).